DaroMacs/wonderland-ui/README.md

 ---

-## 📱 Usage Guide
+## Usage Guide

 ### Connecting Your Wallet

 1. Click "Connect Wallet" on the home page
-2. Choose your preferred wallet (RainbowKit, RabbyKit, Reown)
+2. Choose Metamask
-3. Approve the connection in your wallet
+3. Approve the connection in your wallet and accept connect to Sepolia in case you are in another network
-4. Ensure you're connected to Sepolia testnet

 ### Managing Tokens

 #### Viewing Balances

 - Token balances are automatically displayed on the profile page
-- Balances update in real-time after transactions

 #### Approving Tokens